Why does my cat get aggressive at night? Vet reveals the answer and what to do about it

 If your cat is like most indoor cats, she probably spends the majority of her day lounging on the couch or curled up on a windowsill while you are working, running your kids around, or taking care of household chores.
 Given this lazy feline lifestyle, it’s no wonder that she is then full of energy in the evenings!
 Also, it is only natural for your cat to crave your interaction and attention in the evening, after a full day without your attention as you dealt with other matters.

 In order to help your cat rest at night, you need to interact with her and tire her out during the day.
 This may require some creativity, in order to determine which types of toys your cat prefers.
-There are a variety of toys available to facilitate play between you and your cat, such as laser toys and interactive cat toys.
+There are a variety of toys available to facilitate play between you and your cat, such as the best laser toys for cats.
 See which types of toys your cat prefers, then use these toys at scheduled times of the day.
 This ensures that you won’t forget your cat’s playtime, while also giving your cat the benefit of a predictable schedule.

 While you may think that bedtime routines are only for humans, they can also be helpful for pets.
 Just like we enjoy a set routine to help us wind down, our cats can acclimate to the same thing as cue that it is time for rest.

 Begin your routine about an hour and a half before bedtime.
 First, have one last play session with your cat.
 This gives your cat a final opportunity to get rid of any excess pent-up energy from the day.
 Next, feed your cat a meal.
 Just like humans, cats with a full belly are more likely to want to rest.
-This evening meal can be fed in a puzzle feeder or fed from a conventional cat food bowl
+This evening meal can be fed in a puzzle feeder or the best cat food bowl.

 Right before you go to bed, spend some time with your cat, providing your undivided attention.
 Don’t make this a high-energy play session; you don’t want your cat to become more fired up just before bed!
 Instead, try to encourage your cat to enjoy some cuddles, grooming, or other low-key interaction.